Logo Futurismo

 David Rodrigues | The pools of Varadouro, Faial island

-Best beaches in São Jorge island
+Best Beaches in São Jorge Island

 São Jorge, just like Pico, is more of a natural pool island.
-Almost every little town has its own pool.
+Almost every little town has its pool.
 Let’s discover some of them.

-Portinho – Fajã Grande
+Portinho da Fajã Grande

 @cenrada | Watching the sun at Portinho